 What is Software Quality Assurance at ST?

-« Our general workflow is the following: Software Development Plan:
+The general quality assurance workflow is the following: Software Development Plan

-Afterwards, we implement one of these 3 processes, depending on the project:
+Afterwards, STMicroelectronics implement one of these 3 processes, depending on the project and the availability of the stakeholders:

 - Waterfall approach,